sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

-* Mahataḥ*, as compared (even) with Mahat (theGreat Soul); *param*, higher— subtler, the inner self,and the most pervasive; is *avyaktam*, the Unmanifested— that which is the seed of the whole universe,the essence of unmanifested name and form, thestate of aggregation of all powers of causes and [effects](# "During cosmic dissolution."), called by such names as *avyakta* (Unmanifested), *avyākṛta* (Unevolved), *ākāśa* (Space), etc.,resting on the supreme Self through and throughlike the potentiality of a banyan tree in a tiny banyan[seed](# "As the seed, with the potentiality of the tree, is but a single entity, without a second, similarly Brahman, too, as possessed of the power of Māyā, is not a dual entity.' - A. G.").*Avyaktāt*, as compared with that [*avyakta*](# "That has no individuality when ascertained from the point of view of existence etc. It is the cause of the whole manifested world.
-Since it is dependent on the supreme Self, the latter is indirectly called the cause.
-But in reality the Self is not the cause, because It is not subject to mutation.");(the Puruṣa is) *paraḥ*, higher— subtler and greater,being the cause of all the causes and the inmost selfof all— and therefore too, He is called *puruṣaḥ*,because He fills up everything.
+* Mahataḥ*, as compared (even) with Mahat (theGreat Soul); *param*, higher— subtler, the inner self,and the most pervasive; is *avyaktam*, the Unmanifested— that which is the seed of the whole universe,the essence of unmanifested name and form, thestate of aggregation of all powers of causes and effects[^26], called by such names as *avyakta* (Unmanifested), *avyākṛta* (Unevolved), *ākāśa* (Space), etc.,resting on the supreme Self through and throughlike the potentiality of a banyan tree in a tiny banyanseed[^27].*Avyaktāt*, as compared with that *avyakta*[^28];(the Puruṣa is) *paraḥ*, higher— subtler and greater,being the cause of all the causes and the inmost selfof all— and therefore too, He is called *puruṣaḥ*,because He fills up everything.
 Ruling out the possibility of anything being higher than Him, the textsays, *puruṣāt na param kim cit*, there is nothinghigher than the Purusa.
 Since there is no othersubstance beyond the Purusa who is a mass of pureconsciousness, therefore, sã, He, the Puruṣa; is*kāṣṭhā*, the acme, the culmination— of subtleness,greatness, and inwardness, as Self.
 Here, indeed,culminate all subtleness etc., commencing from the

+[^26]: "During cosmic dissolution."

+[^27]: "As the seed, with the potentiality of the tree, is but a single entity, without a second, similarly Brahman, too, as possessed of the power of Māyā, is not a dual entity.' - A. G."

+[^28]: "That has no individuality when ascertained from the point of view of existence etc. It is the cause of the whole manifested world.
+Since it is dependent on the supreme Self, the latter is indirectly called the cause.
+But in reality the Self is not the cause, because It is not subject to mutation."